 The models used within the framework of the open economy view assume that the international mobility of capital is perfect, or at least very close to perfect.
-Empirically, it has been shown that this is not the case, perhaps because the models that predict otherwise ignore crucial elements such as information costs, entrepreneurship, and corporate governance.
+Empirically, it has been shown that this is not the case, perhaps because the models that predict otherwise ignore crucial elements such as information costs, entrepreneurship and corporate governance.

 Even when foreign financing offsets a shortage of domestic equity capital, this compensatory equity flow is not free of charge.
-The conclusion that the international integration of financial markets renders domestic savings superfluous as a source of domestic business investment emanates from the extreme assumption that capital flows costlessly across borders.
-This assumption is however a poor approximation of reality [Lewis, 1999, Obstfeld and Taylor, 2003].
+The conclusion that the international integration of financial markets renders domestic savings superfluous as a source of domestic business investment emanates from the extreme assumption that capital flows costlessly across borders, but this assumption is a poor approximation of reality (Lewis 1999; Obstfeld and Taylor 2003).
+This assumption is however a poor approximation of reality (Lewis 1999;

+Obstfeld and Taylor 2003).
 The bulk of economic transactions in the world occur within national borders, which indicates that there are major advantages to investing domestically.

-It may be useful to briefly review some of the literature in both the fields of international trade, finance and macroeconomics that point to the continued importance of national borders for investment behavior.
+It may be useful to briefly review some of the literature in both the fields of international trade, finance and macroeconomics that points to the continued importance of national borders for investment behavior.
 Empirical research in the fields of trade, finance as well as macroeconomics have demonstrated strong evidence that people invest domestically because it is costly to move funds across borders.

-Examples from trade include Obstfeld and Rogoff [2000], who present extensive evidence of significant "home bias" in economic exchange.
-In an article discussing variation in prices in different U.S. and Canadian cities, Engel and Rogers [1996] note that the border between the United States and Canada - adjacent and highly similar market economies with goods flowing freely across the borders in both directions - corresponds to a geographic distance of approximately 2,500 miles within a country in terms of transportation and transaction costs.
-Engel and Rogers [2001] found similar results for Europe, and Portes and Rey [2000] found similar results in cross-border financial flows.
+Examples from trade include Obstfeld and Rogoff (2000), who present extensive evidence of significant "home bias" in economic exchange.
+In an article discussing variation in prices in different U.S. and Canadian cities, Engel and Rogers (1996) note that the border between the United States and Canada - adjacent and highly similar market economies with goods flowing freely across the borders in both directions - corresponds to a geographic distance of approximately 2,500 miles within a country in terms of transportation and transaction costs.
+Engels and Rogers (2001) found similar results for Europe, and Portes and Rey (2000) found similar results in cross-border financial flows.
 In conjunction with increased cooperation in the European Union, the impact of borders may have weakened somewhat.
-Nonetheless, some research contends that most of the border effect still appears to persist within Europe [Balta and Delgado, 2009].
+Nonetheless, some research contends that most of the border effect still appears to persist within Europe (Balta and Delgado 2009).

-Empirical research in international finance similarly shows that there is a strong propensity among investors to invest domestically [e.g., French and Poterba, 1991, Gordon and Bovenberg, 1996, Tesar and Werner, 1995].
+Empirical research in international finance similarly shows that there is a strong propensity among investors to invest domestically (e.g., French and Poterba 1991; Gordon and Bovenberg 1996; Tesar and Werner 1995).
 For instance, the Swedish stock market represents approximately one percent of the global market capitalization of publicly traded firms.
 In a world in which capital is perfectly homogeneous and in which investors want to diversify to reduce their risk, it would be expected that Swedish investors would own approximately one percent of the market capitalization of their domestic stock exchange.
 However, in actuality, Swedish investors own approximately 60 percent of the shares listed on the Stockholm stock exchange.
-Similarly, Japanese investors own almost 90 percent of Japan's publicly traded equity, and American investors own more than 80 percent of publicly traded U.S. equity [Cooper et al., 2013, Jackson, 2013, Zucman, 2013].
+Similarly, Japanese investors own almost 90 percent of Japan's publicly traded equity, and American investors own more than 80 percent of publicly traded U.S. equity (Cooper et al. 2013; Jackson 2013; Zucman 2013).